-PhD working title: Visibility and belonging – English migration to Ireland, 1950 to the present
+PhD working title: Being English in Ireland – English migration to Ireland, 1960 to the present

 - Bachelor of Science and Economics (joint honours) Sociology and Social Policy, University of Wales, Swansea - 2005

 - Professor Catherine Nash, School of Geography, QMUL

 - Dr Tim Brown, School of Geography, QMUL

 - Queen Mary University of London Leverhulme Trust Doctoral Scholarship (QMUL-LTDS)

 - British Association for Irish Studies Postgraduate Bursary Award

 - Queen Mary University of London Postgraduate Research Fund

 - Member of the British Association for Irish Studies